Let’s face it:

 More than 20,000 gardeners have used this formulation, why should you be left behind?

 Now, having explained what to do when problems arise, let's call them one by one.

-Get your copy of Passion Fruit Farming Course Book from Amazon, which provides step by step guidelines on how to grow passion fruit for massive profits.
+Get your copy of Passion Fruit Farming Course Book, which provides step by step guidelines on how to grow passion fruit for massive profits.

 1. Passion fruit vine produces fruit but there is no juice just soft seeds inside.

 There are several reasons why the passion fruits may lack the necessary juice.
 In this case, it might be that the vine may not have received enough water or nutrients during the growing period.

 Passion fruits are very hungry and thirsty so regular feeding and regular watering to keep the soil moist is key.
 Failure to provide these basic requirements could lead to fruit formation that lack juice content.